The process of sitting speech & drama exams is about much more than simply gaining the next qualification on offer.

-Participating in Trinity speech and drama exams can stimulate all of these character-based traits.
+Participating in speech and drama exams can stimulate all of these character-based traits.

-There’s something about working steadily towards a goal (in this case, a Trinity exam) seeing self-improvement along the way, and ticking off the final hurdle that invariably leads to more confidence in oneself.
+There’s something about working steadily towards a goal (in this case, a speech and drama exam) seeing self-improvement along the way, and ticking off the final hurdle that invariably leads to more confidence in oneself.
 Our teachers see it every year in our incredible exam students.

 And wherever self-confidence grows, self-pride is never far behind in sprouting either.